Kasparrow/model_loader/README.md

 * Limited to 20 lights by type
 * Do not remove default.vert and default.frag from the resources/shaders folder
 * Textures must be in the same folder as their model
+* Lighting shader does not work properly when transformations are applied to the models

 ## requirements

 * C++ 17 compiler
 * DirectX SDK (used by Assimp, can be downloaded [here](http://www.microsoft.com/en-us/download/details.aspx?id=6812))
+* Copy 3rd_parties/dll/assimp-vc140-mt.dll in executable directory

 ## screenshots